 That is a very, very valid question – but I think it is in the wrong context…but I’ll get onto that.
 The first question you need to ask yourself is ‘How Much Protein Do I Need?’.
 Difficult question.
-Dr Young states that the average person needs no more than 20g per day, but this obviously changes if you work out or lead a very active life.
-I personally aim for around 50g-100g depending on my level of workout/exercise, but certainly nowhere near the heights of some trainers who propose you should have at least 1-2g’s per kg of body weight.
+Robert Young (pH Miracle) states that the average person needs no more than 20g per day, but this obviously changes if you work out or lead a very active life.
+I personally aim for around 50g-100g depending on my level of workout/exercise, but certainly nowhere near the heights of some trainers who propose you should have at least 2g’s per kg of body weight.

 I suggest you find your own level that you are happy with, within this range (of 20-100g) and then consider where you will get your protein from.
 When most people ask this about the alkaline diet it is more out of fear that they are not going to get enough – but the more pertinent question is – what is your source of protein i.e. make sure it is a good source!

-On an alkaline diet, without any further supplementation I consume at least 30g of protein a day, which is more than enough for the body to function, grow and develop.
-This level often tops 60g with the introduction of protein-rich foods such as chickpeas, quinoa, chia, greens, lentils, nuts, seeds and so on.
+On an alkaline diet, without any further supplementation I consume at least 50g-60g of protein a day, which is more than enough for the body to function, grow and develop.
+This level often tops 80g with the introduction of protein-rich foods such as chickpeas, quinoa, chia, greens, lentils, nuts, seeds and so on.

-I also supplement with an organic hemp protein at the moment because I’m hitting the gym pretty hard, but this isn’t essential if you’re not working out or in a training phase at the moment.
+I also supplement with an organic sprouted brown rice protein at the moment because I’m hitting the crossfit and running pretty hard, but this isn’t essential if you’re not working out or in a training phase at the moment.

-Food Sources of Protein on the Alkaline Diet – but to answer your original question, when you’re living alkaline you get more than enough protein from:
+Food Sources of Protein on the Alkaline Diet – but to answer your original question, when you’re living alkaline you get more than enough protein from sources such as: